-5 Ways to Improve RFP Evaluation and Pick the Right Vendor
+RFP Evaluation Time?
+Here’s How to Pick the Right Vendor

 Finding the right vendor is never easy.
-When issuing a Request for Proposals (RFP), your business is forming the foundation for a relationship that may last years.
-It’s critical to get this decision right, which is why having a proper RFP evaluation process is key.
+When your business issues a Request for Proposals (RFP), it is forming the foundation for a relationship that may last years.
+It’s critical to get this decision right, so having a proper RFP evaluation process is key.

-At The Bid Lab, we help clients on both sides of the proposal process: those requesting proposals and those submitting bids.
+At The Bid Lab, we help clients on both sides of the proposal process: those requesting and submitting bids.
 This gives us a unique understanding of each perspective.
-And, this dual perspective provides insight into the often overlooked world of evaluations.
-I’m sharing five (5) actionable tips that will help ensure that your new business relationship is starting off in the best possible position.
+And, this dual perspective provides insight into the often-overlooked world of evaluations.
+I’m sharing five (5) actionable tips that will help ensure that your new business relationship is starting in the best possible position.

 To get a more comprehensive picture of your potential new vendor, search for recent news items.
 You can use a free tool like Google News search or leverage paid databases like LexisNexis.
 One advantage of these paid databases is that they often provide information on past court cases and other potential legal issues.
 For instance, has the vendor been party to any lawsuits or allegations of fraud?
-You don’t want any surprises to arise after a new contract is signed.
+You don’t want surprises to arise after signing a new contract.

-A news result for the vendor you’re considering can provide a lot of useful information, such as past contracts (and potentially even contract rates the vendor has charged).
+Newsworthy results about the vendor you’re considering can provide helpful information, such as past contracts (and potentially even contract rates the vendor has charged).
 It can also illuminate past accolades or accomplishments that may be relevant.

-The vast majority of RFPs feature a request for references to provide insight into vendors’ prowess and past performance.
+The vast majority of evaluations feature a request for references to provide insight into vendors’ prowess and past performance.
 These real-world examples offer a valuable window into your potential partner’s capabilities.
-But, as is the case when reviewing any metrics, be sure to evaluate a diverse sample.
+However, it’s always smart to make sure your RFP evaluation includes a diverse sample pool.

-A company with a proven track record of success is important, but a company that has delivered for clients in multiple contexts is even better.
-When you’re checking a vendor’s references to evaluate their capacity, don’t forget to look for:
+A company with a proven track record of success is essential, but a company that has delivered for clients in multiple contexts is even better.
+When you’re checking a vendor’s references and performance capacity during an RFP evaluation, don’t forget to look for: